Key facts

 - Spanish.

-Whether you choose to study at one of our partner universities, or complete an internship overseas, virtually, or in Australia, you’ll gain vital practical experience that will give you a competitive edge in the job market and make you highly valued by employers.
-We know travelling abroad can be an expensive experience, so we also offer scholarships to help you complete your studies overseas*.
+Whether you choose to study at one of our partner universities, or complete an internship overseas, virtually, or in Australia, you will gain vital practical experience that will give you a competitive edge in the job market and make you highly valued by employers.
+We know travelling abroad can be an expensive experience, so we also offer scholarships to help you complete your studies overseas.

 Read MoreCourse information